jlisee/cbd/README.md

     export CC='cbdcc gcc'
     export CXX='cbdcc g++'

 Now run your build tool as normal.
+If you set CBD_LOGFILE to point to a file, cbdcc will write verbose debug logging statements their.

 Roadmap